Mr-Hoax/gtst_course/Day4_MoreLinux.md

  - contains configuration files required by all programs.
 6️⃣, /home (home directory)

- - home directories for all users to store their personal files.
+-home directories for all users to store their personal files.

 7️⃣, /lib ( libraries essential for the binaries in /bin and /sbin)